 While lacking the polish of Florence or the spotlight of Rome, Palermo has its own type of charm.
-Under the grime lies beauty of a time gone by, when different cultures dominated and left their mark on the city.
+Under the grime lies the beauty of a time gone by when different cultures dominated and left their mark on the city.
 Forget the movies; they don’t do justice to all the amazing things to do in Palermo.
 It’s a different Italy than most are used to and one worth exploring.

 Although we didn’t spend as much time in Palermo as we would like, it turned out to be one of our fave trips.
 We expected Palermo and the rest of Sicily to be along the same lines as what we’ve already seen.
-Instead, the city really took us by surprise with an unexpected mix of history, architecture and cultures.
+Instead, the city took us by surprise with an unexpected mix of history, architecture and cultures.
 We expected predominately-Roman influence and remnants.
 It turned out to be that and so much more.

 As a key port, Palermo played an important role in the ancient world.
-According to my DK travel book “the town prospered under the Roman, but its golden age was under Arab domination, when it rivaled Cordoba and Cairo in beauty.”
+According to my DK travel book, “the town prospered under the Roman, but its golden age was under Arab domination when it rivaled Cordoba and Cairo in beauty.”
 How amazing would it be to travel back in time to see that splendour?

 You can see the stark contrast between the many crumbling buildings, once glorious and proud, and the newly renovated ones.
 Under the mafia’s control, Palermo suffered neglect and started to crumble.
 Over the years, the government has been taking steps to revitalize and renovate different neighbourhoods, but they still have a long way to go.